Frequently asked questions

 After you set up the matrix of coefficients, you can either perform the optimization to refine the initial matrix coefficients or perform a single forward modeling (generate synthetic logs and constituents volumes) based on those coefficients.
 This is equivalent to running only one iteration of the optimization with population size equal to one.
 Look for "Prepare Optimization" in the "Optimize" menu.

 My mineral composition changes in different geologic interval.
 How do I create different models for different intervals?

 You can create different models for different intervals defined with formation tops.
-This results in more robust optimization results by estimating only the coefficients of the components that are actually present in each interval.
+This results in a more robust optimization by estimating only the coefficients of the components that are actually present in each interval.
 For more details watch the tutorial video:

 What is the log tolerance?